Diocese of Mymensingh: History

-In 1909, five Garo leaders made a long trip down to Dhaka to ask the Catholic Bishops to send them a priest.
+In 1909, five Garo leaders made a long trip down to Dhaka to ask the Catholic Bishop, Peter Joseph Hurth, to send them a priest.
 A year later, Arch Bishop sent Fr.
 Fleury CSC and Brother Eugene CSC to study the situation.

 In late 1910 and early 1911, Rev. Fr.
 Adolphe Francis CSC began the work in Tausalpara near Ranikhong.
 On 19 March 1911, Father Francis reaped the first fruits with 21 Catholic baptisms at Tausalpara.
 The first church among the Garos was built at Tausalpara in 1912, and in 1913 Rev. Fr.
 Francis began living there.
 In 1915, he moved to the Ranikhong hill where Ranikhong Parish is now.

 Until 1918, Father Francis was practically always alone, tramping the Garo country from east to west, covering the 90 miles strip of territory, where in the following twenty-five years a total of six parishes were established.

 On Christmas Day 2003, Rev. Fr.
 Ponen Paul Kubi CSC (at the time Director of the Pobitra Krush Sadhana Griha, Rampura, Dhaka) was appointed Auxiliary Bishop of Mymensingh and consecrated in Mymensingh on 13 February 2004.
 On 15 July 2006, Bishop Ponen Paul Kubi CSC was appointed Second Bishop of Mymensingh by Pope Benedict XVI.
 The Installation ceremony was held on September 1, 2006.